-- In multivariate analyses, subjects in the upper category of fruit and vegetable intake had lower total blood cholesterol, LDL, total cholesterol to HDL, and LDL-C / HDL-C as compared with those in the lower category.
-No significant differences were seen between triglyceride, fasted plasma glucose, HDL-C, and blood pressure for participants in category 1 and those in category 4 of fruit and vegetable intake
+- In multivariate analyses, subjects in the upper category of fruit and vegetable intake had lower total cholesterol, LDL-C, total cholesterol to HDL-C, and LDL-C / HDL-C as compared with those in the lower category.
+No significant differences were seen between triglycerides, fasting plasma glucose, HDL-C, and blood pressure for participants in category 1 and those in category 4 of fruit and vegetable intake

 - Multivariate-adjusted odds ratios for high LDL-C concentrations across fruit and vegetable intake (1 to 4) were 0.88, 0.81 and 0.75 (P for trend <0.01).

-Consumption of fruits and vegetables is inversely related to total blood cholesterol and LDL concentrations.
+Consumption of fruits and vegetables is inversely related to total cholesterol and LDL-C concentrations.

 - Population-based sample, representative of Tehran, Iran

-- Exclusion of participants with prevalent cardiovascular disease and diabetes mellitus did not alter results significantly
+- Exclusion of participants with prevalent CVD and diabetes mellitus did not alter results significantly

 - Adjusted for many covariates in multivariate models.